vikas-trivedi01/Learn-with-me/JS/advance/closures.md

 ## Introduction

 - Closures are collection of functions and variables which belongs to outer function's scope.
-- Closures use lexical environment function they are defined in.
+- Closures use lexical environment of function they are defined in.
 - Closures are created every time, when a function call.
 - Closures use lexical scoping , which describes parser to parse variables from a function and lexical means that the closures use use variables of the function they are defined in.
+- Closures provides encapsulation and state management.

 ## Core Concepts